 - Many patients have seen multiple doctors and clinics and have not had any luck figuring out what is wrong.

-At INOVIA® Vein Specialty Center we specialize in Venous Stasis Ulcer Treatment and we have the diagnostic tools and experience needed to help make an accurate diagnosis and develop a definitive short and long term treatment plan.
+At Inovia Vein Specialty Centers we specialize in Venous Stasis Ulcer Treatment and we have the diagnostic tools and experience needed to help make an accurate diagnosis and develop a definitive short and long term treatment plan.

 Leg Wound Care

 The first step in venous stasis ulcer treatment is always wound care.
 This can range from straightforward to complex depending on the case.
 It’s really important to control the swelling with adequate compression in most cases (except in cases where there is concomitant limb threatening critical limb ischemia…or peripheral artery disease).
 Your care provider should figure this out and advise the best form of compression.

 With wet, soupy wounds, we often start with an Unna boot.
 An Unna boot is a medicated paste-impregnated wrap covered by an elastic layer, generally an elastic wrap (“ACE” bandage) or self-adherent elastic bandage such as Coban.
 It is applied with the appropriate level of compression.
 The goal is to get into a graduated compression stocking.
 This is hard with open, wet wounds.
 But often, after a few days or weeks of Unna boots, one can get into a graded compression stocking.

 It’s imperative that compression stockings fit properly, so in these cases, we often refer to an expert stocking fitter, especially if there are any needs for custom fitting.
 The patient is advised they will need compression every day, often indefinitely.
 In many cases, a procedure to seal the superficial incompetent veins contributing to this ulcer can result in rapid healing of the ulcer and fewer recurrences than if the procedures are not do not have an ablation procedure.